The Quiet Resurgence of RF Engineering

 TLDR

-• RF engineering is rebounding hard after a decade of decline, driven by satellite constellations, 5G/6G, and automotive radar while supply of qualified engineers stays critically constrained.
+• RF engineering is rebounding hard after decades of defense-only survival, driven by satellite constellations, 5G/6G rollout, and automotive radar simultaneously straining a thin talent pool.

 Key Takeaways